pietervdvn/MapComplete/Docs/Layers/climbing_gym.md

 This is rendered with  `The sport climbing routes here have at most {climbing:bolts:max} bolts.<div class='subtle'>This is without relays and indicates how much quickdraws a climber needs</div>`

-This tagrendering is only visible in the popup if the following condition is met: `climbing:sport=yes`